Mishankhatri/react-khatra-placeholder/README.md

 ## `PCard`

-PCard is container for creating card placeholders.
+PCard is base container for creating card placeholders.<br/> Only place to control animations, either animateWave or animateGlow.

 ```js
 <PCard>{...children}</PCard>